quark-engine/quark-script/CWE-94/README.md

 This scenario seeks to find code injection in the APK file.
 See [CWE-94](https://cwe.mitre.org/data/definitions/94.html) for more details.

-Let’s use this [APK](https://github.com/oversecured/ovaa) and the above APIs to show how Quark script find this vulnerability.
+Let’s use this [APK](https://github.com/oversecured/ovaa) and the above APIs to show how the Quark script finds this vulnerability.

-First, we design a detection rule loadExternalCode.json to spot on behavior uses method createPackageContext.
-Then, we find the caller method who calls the createPackageContext.
-Finally, we check if method checkSignatures is called in the caller method for verification.
+First, we design a detection rule `loadExternalCode.json` to spot on behavior using the method createPackageContext.
+Then, we find the caller method that calls the createPackageContext.
+Finally, we check if the method checks signatures are called in the caller method for verification.

 ## Quark Scipt: CWE-94.py
 ```python